 Table Oriented ASCII (TOA) files do not use FSL files.
 The data labels for each column of data is included as part of the data file.

-View can be run as a stand-alone program by double-clicking the View.exe file in Windows Explorer.
-This will allow you to open larger data files without memory errors.
+View can be run as a stand-alone program by double clicking the View.exe file in Windows Explorer.

 11.2.2 Opening Other Types of Files